J-A-McCrae/Marketplace/deployed_addresses.md

 2. **Start a development blockchain (or skip this step for the Rinkeby Dapp)**
 - Open the first Ubunutu terminal
 - Run 'ganache-cli'
-- Copy the mnemonic displayed in the ganache-cli temrinal window
+- Copy the mnemonic displayed in the ganache-cli terminal window

 3. **Connect to Metamask**
 - Open the browser window